-Daytona State's bachelor of science degree programs in education will prepare you to design and develop the competencies needed to be successful in today's classrooms.
+Daytona State's Bachelor of Science degree programs in education will prepare you to design and develop the competencies needed to be successful in today's classrooms.
 While enrolled in our programs, you will spend many hours in college classrooms, implementing or working with technology, and in public K-12 schools in Volusia and Flagler counties.
+While enrolled in our programs, pre-service teachers learn and implement pedagogy within academic classrooms, and participate in field experience hours in public K-12 schools in Volusia and Flagler counties.
+Degree programs include:

 B.S. in Elementary Education (K-6)/ESOL Endorsement/Reading Endorsement